 Lightning tends to strike, and a common misconception is that your equipment load protects your system from lightning surges.
 This isn’t true.
 Your UPS system isn’t necessarily safe from storms.
 Diminished energy dependence as well as redundant power supplies can cause stress, provoking overheating and system shutdown.

 Circulating dust and air debris can get caught in a system’s air filters.
-When these filters get coated, the system may overheat and shut down.
+When these filters get coated, the system may overheat and shut down, causing unplanned power outages in data centers.
 Monthly checks or replacements of the system’s air filters can ward off potential issues.

 Capacitors are a fundamental piece of a UPS system—one may contain a dozen or more of these devices.
 Capacitors are components that store energy and filter out voltage spikes or fluctuations.
 Unfortunately, just like batteries can, these devices degrade over time.
 Capacitor failure can create a problem for the system, causing it to enter bypass mode and fail accordingly.